華文

 2. Instrument for observability.
 Emit decision traces with links to sources and receipts (from Pack 1).

 3. Run shadow mode.
 New policy sees inputs and proposes actions but doesn't act.
 Compare to human/previous system.
+Shadow mode is the apprentice watching over the master's shoulder.

 5. Audit before general.
 Conduct independent audit of evals, logs, and guardrails; publish attested report.